-Some students begin course work in the CBA before entering law school.
-CBA course work taken prior to law studies will not be transferable to the School of Law.
+Some students begin course work in the CoB before entering law school.
+CoB course work taken prior to law studies will not be transferable to the School of Law.
 You should check with a College of Business Adviser to carefully plan your studies to get the maximum transfer benefit.

 Joint degree students receive two degrees and therefore, must be admitted to two programs.
 Applications to the School of Law and the Graduate School, for the business degree, are required.
 A third application to establish joint degree status is also required.